layer5io/istio-service-mesh-workshop/lab-4/README.md

 export INGRESS_PORT=$(kubectl get service istio-ingressgateway -n istio-system --template='{{(index .spec.ports 1).nodePort}}')
 ```

 Once we have the port, we can append the IP of one of the nodes to get the host.
+If you are using Docker Desktop, INGRESS_HOST should be set to `localhost`.

 ```sh
 export INGRESS_HOST="<IP>:$INGRESS_PORT"